 Contextual Advertising in a Cookie-Less Landscape

-The industry is leveraging technology for delivering results equal to cookie-based advertising.
-Here is how contextual targeting is improving in 2023 and beyond:
+The industry is leveraging technology to deliver results equipable to cookie-based advertising.
+Here is how contextual targeting is improving in 2021 and beyond

 Text and Image Analysis

-Natural Language Processing allows marketers to understand not only the content but the sentiment of a website.
+Natural Language Processing allows marketers to understand the content and the sentiment of a website.
 In addition, machine learning helps advertisers provide the most relevant content.

 Brand Safety